JackJPowell/ucapi-framework/docs/guide/setup-flow.md

 When a user starts initial setup (not reconfiguration), they are first asked if they want to restore from a backup.
 This is useful when upgrading integrations to allow users to import their previous configuration without having to set up a new device first.

 The default prompt asks: "Are you upgrading this integration?
 If you have a configuration backup, you can restore it now.
-Otherwise, continue with the setup process to add new devices."
+Otherwise, continue with the setup process to add a new device."

 You can customize this message: